 to achieve those goals, meet the needs of the customers, and build the products.
 As I mentioned above, agile provides the flexibility to adapt whenever necessary.
 And because tasks and timeframes are in small increments, adaptation can happen quickly.

-12 principles of agile project management
+12 agile project management principles

 Where values are subjective, principles are objective—they highlight a truth that transcends industry, culture, and preference.
 And while the